 Table 2.
 Probabilistic co-occurrence results between 5-HT1A and behavioral topics.

 5-HT1A and Depression & Suicide.
-The serotonergic system has long been implicated in depression, and serotonin receptions have been targeted especially due to the widespread clinical use of serotonin reuptake inhibitors as antidepressants (for reviews, see Carr & Lucki, 2011; Kaufman, DeLorenzo, Choudhury, & Parsey, 2016).
+The serotonergic system has long been implicated in depression, and serotonin receptors have been targeted especially due to the widespread clinical use of serotonin reuptake inhibitors as antidepressants (for reviews, see Carr & Lucki, 2011; Kaufman, DeLorenzo, Choudhury, & Parsey, 2016).
 Dysfunction of the 5-HT1A receptor has been suggest to play a key role in major depressive disorder (Savitz, Lucki, & Drevets, 2009), and numerous studied have indicated that 5-HT1A receptor agonists such as 8-OH-DPAT and ipsapirone produce antidepressant-like effects (Table 2, Carr & Lucki, 2011; Lucki, 1991; though note that 8-OH-DPAT is also a 5-HT7 agonist, for e.g., see Hedlund et al., 2004).
 Such antidepressant effects are hypothesized to be due to 5-HT1A receptor mediation of hippocampal neurogenesis, which is produced by multiple types of antidepressants (Malberg, Eisch, Nestler, & Duman, 2000).
 Furthermore, both presynaptic and postsynaptic 5-HT receptors have been implicated in depression.
 As summarized by Carr and Lucki (2011), presynaptic 5-HT1A receptors are associated with risk for depressive behavior, and postsynaptic 5-HT1A receptors are instrumental towards producing agonistic antidepressant-like effects, and may also contribute to the efficacy of SSRIs.
 However, 5-HT1A receptor agonists, including both selective full (e.g., azapirones at autoreceptors) and partial agonists (e.g., gepirone), have suffered from a poor clinical success rate thus far, though this is perhaps due to administration in a suboptimal manner.
 (Blier & Ward, 2003).

-Additionally, the biological underpinnings of suicide have also been studied via 5-HT1A receptors.
+Additionally, the biological underpinnings of suicide have been often studied via 5-HT1A receptors.
 Suicide victims exhibit alterations in agonist-stimulated 5-HT1A receptor activation (Hsiung et al. 2003) and post-mortem studies have discovered lower densities of 5-HT1A receptors in the hippocampus, amygdala, and ventral prefrontal cortex (Cheetham, Crompton, Katona, & Horton, 1990; Bowen, Najlerahim, Procter, Francis, & Murphy, 1989).
 However, recent studies have failed to identify differences in 5-HT1A receptor binding between control and depressed groups, or between depressed suicide attempters and non-attempters (Mann et al., 2019), and other results suggest that prior findings are perhaps due to 5-HT1A receptor function being affected by co-morbid alcoholism (Savitz, Lucki, & Drevets, 2009).

 5-HT1A and Anxiety, Anxiolytic Function, & Stress.
 Since the late 1990s, 5-HT1A knockout mice have been used as animal models of anxiety disorders (Ramboz et al., 1998; Toth, 2003).
 A causal relationship between 5-HT1A and anxiety is demonstrated by the finding that 5-HT1A selective agonists such as flesinoxan ameliorate stress-related behaviors in rats when injected into the amygdala and hippocampus (Li et al., 2006).
-Recent work has even provided neurodevelopmental evidence of a causal connection, as disrupted 5-HT1A function in adolescence promotes sustained increases of anxiety in mice (Garcia-Garcia, Meng, Richardson-Jones, Dranovsky, & Leonardo, 2016).
+Recent work has even provided neurodevelopmental evidence of a causal implication, as disrupted 5-HT1A function in adolescence promotes sustained increases of anxiety in mice (Garcia-Garcia, Meng, Richardson-Jones, Dranovsky, & Leonardo, 2016).
 With regards to stress, 5-HT1A autoreceptor levels are related to resilience under stress (Richard-Jones et al., 2010).
 5- HT1A have also been found to modulate anxiety-like behavior in mice exhibiting post-traumatic stress disorder (Xiang et al., 2019).
 More recently, optogenetics has further illuminated the role of 5-HT1A, demonstrating that activation of the receptors localized to the bed nucleus of the stria terminalis, a major subdivision of the amygdala, is necessary for the anxiolytic effects observed (Garcia-Garcia et al., 2018).